Derivative Financial Instruments and Hedging Activities

 |Derivative Instruments and Hedging Activities Disclosure [Abstract]|

-The table below presents the location and gross fair value amounts of our derivative financial instruments and the associated notional amounts designated as cash flow hedges (in thousands):
+The table below presents the location and gross fair value amounts of the Company's derivative financial instruments and the associated notional amounts designated as cash flow hedges (in thousands):

 The table below presents the effect of our derivative financial instruments designated as hedging instruments in AOCI (in thousands):

-The Company did not incur any hedge ineffectiveness during the three or nine months ended September 30, 2021.
+The Company did not incur any hedge ineffectiveness during the years ended December 31, 2022 and 2021, respectively.

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.